HashMapsData2Value/AlgorandFAQ/README.md

 ## What is Algorand?

 Algorand is a blockchain-based cryptocurrency platform that aims to be secure, scalable, and decentralized.
-The Algorand platform supports smart contract functionality and its consensus algorithm is based on a proof-of-stake and Byzantine Agreement protocol.[5][2][6][7][8]
+The Algorand platform supports smart contract functionality and its consensus algorithm is based on a proof-of-stake and Byzantine Agreement protocol.
 Algorand’s native cryptocurrency is called Algo.

 From the [Wikipedia page](https://en.wikipedia.org/wiki/Algorand_(cryptocurrency_platform)).

 ## What are the benefits and Unique Selling Points of Algorand?

 The heart of Algorand, and what makes it stick out, is its deceptively simple consensus mechanism that results in Pure Proof of Stake.
-This allows it to solve the Blockchain Trilemma of Scaleable, Secure and Decentralized.
+This allows it to solve the "Blockchain Trilemma" as defined by Vitalik Buterin, co-founder of Ethereum and de-facto spokesperson.
+(For more on this part, refer to the section on Pure Proof of Stake.)

 - Transactions per Second: ~1k (by end of 2021 -> 46k)
 - Transaction Finality: ~4.5s (by end of 2021 -> ~2.5s)